 Just as an employee should be careful in offering gifts or business courtesies, employees need to be cautious in accepting them.
 If a gift is not excessive, will not create the appearance of impropriety and is within accepted industry practice, it is acceptable.
 Any gift that might actually influence or appear to influence an employee's ability to make decisions in Macmillan's best interest is never permissible.
 An employee should never ask one of our vendors, suppliers or partners for a gift or business courtesy.
-In some cases, significant gifts such as travel accommodation or tickets to a major sporting event may be appropriate, if they are customary in the industry, given without any expectation or realization of special advantage, approved in advance and properly recorded in the Macmillan Gift Register.
+In some cases, significant gifts such as travel accommodation or tickets to a major sporting event may be appropriate, if they are customary in the industry, given without any expectation or realization of special advantage, approved in advance and properly recorded in the Macmillan Gift Disclosure Form.

-Before accepting a gift, entertainment or hospitality valued at more than \$150.00 or £100 (or the equivalent in local currency), ensure that you have documented the gift or hospitality in the Macmillan Gift Register at http://giftregister.macmillan.com for approval by Compliance, in advance when possible.
+Before accepting a gift, entertainment or hospitality equal to or more than the value of \$150 or £150 (or the equivalent in local currency), ensure that you have documented the gift or hospitality in the Macmillan Gift Disclosure Form for approval by Compliance, in advance when possible.